nicholasegurley/docker-simple-LMStudio-web-ui/README.md

 # Dockerized Simple LMStudio Web UI (Unofficial)

 A modern, open-source web interface for interacting with Local LLMs via LM Studio over your local network.
 Built with React, TypeScript, FastAPI, and Docker.
-This is a personal project and not an unofficial LM Studio project.
+This is a personal project and not an official LM Studio project.

 Download [LM Studio](https://lmstudio.ai/)

+## AI Generated Code

+This project was primarily vibe-coded using generative AI through Cursor IDE.
+It came together through rapid experimentation, quick iterations, and a healthy dose of curiosity.
+This process reflects my ongoing work exploring how AI can accelerate real-world problem solving — turning rough ideas into working solutions in a fraction of the usual time.

 ## Features